FIRST LOOK AT THE 2026 CONFERENCE AGENDA

 Neworking

 Pastries, coffee and conversations.
-An ice-breaker: meet someone outside your bubble: networking that will define the day.
+Networking that will define the day.

 Why you’re in the right room at the right time.